kimberly1295/kimberly1295.github.io/_posts/2016-3-16-EmbeddableReporting.md

 ##Embeddable Reporting
 Embeddable Reporting lets you run IBM Cognos Business Intelligence reports within your Bluemix environment.
 The reporting service is based on Cognos Business Intelligence version 10.2.2.
 Embeddable Reporting allows reports to be included in the application.

-In this tutorial, 3 services will be use to bind to the application:
+In this tutorial, 3 services will be used to bind to the application:

 **Data Management Services** (use to store report artifacts)
  - IBM Cloudant NoSQL DB